Generic Name and Formulations:

 Indications for DARZALEX:

 Pre-medicate with corticosteroids (long- or intermediate-acting), oral antipyretics, oral or IV antihistamines 1–3 hours prior to every infusion and administer oral corticosteroids post-infusion.
 Give only as IV infusion.
 Initially infuse at 50mL/hr for first two infusions, then 100mL/hr for subsequent infusions; may increase by 50mL/hr every hour; max 200mL/hr.
 Monotherapy and combination therapy with lenalidomide or pomalidomide and dexamethasone: 16mg/kg weekly at Weeks 1–8, every 2 weeks at Weeks 9–24, then every 4 weeks at Week 25 onwards until disease progression.
+Combination therapy with bortezomib, melphalan and prednisone: 16mg/kg weekly at Weeks 1–6, every three weeks at Weeks 7–54, then every four weeks at Week 55 onwards until disease progression.
 Combination therapy with bortezomib and dexamethasone: 16mg/kg weekly at Weeks 1–9, every three weeks at Weeks 10–24, then every four weeks at Week 25 onwards until disease progression.
 Management of infusion reactions, pre- and post-infusion medications, others: see full labeling.
 Prophylaxis for herpes zoster reactivation: initiate antiviral prophylaxis within 1 week after starting therapy and continue for 3 months after treatment.

 Should be administered by a healthcare professional with immediate access to emergency equipment and appropriate medical support.
 Monitor frequently for infusion reactions; interrupt treatment for infusion reactions of any severity.
-Permanently discontinue if life-threatening (Grade 4) or upon 3rd recurrence of Grade 3 infusion reactions occur; for Grade 1, 2, or 3 reactions, reduce the infusion rate when restarting.
+Permanently discontinue if an anaphylactic reaction, life-threatening (Grade 4) or upon 3rd occurrence of ≥Grade 3 infusion reaction occurs; for Grade 1, 2, or 3 reactions, reduce the infusion rate when restarting.
 History of COPD: may require additional post-infusion drugs; consider prescribing short- or long-acting bronchodilators and inhaled corticosteroids.
 Interference with cross-matching and RBC antibody screening; type/screen patients prior to initiating treatment.
 Increased neutropenia (monitor for infections) and thrombocytopenia: obtain CBCs during therapy; dose delay may be required to allow recovery of neutrophils and platelets.
 Neonates/infants: defer live vaccines if exposed to drug in utero until hematology evaluation.
 Pregnancy.
 Females of reproductive potential should use effective contraception during treatment and for 3 months after cessation.
 Nursing mothers.

 Interferes with Indirect Antiglobulin (Coombs) Test, serum protein electrophoresis and immunofixation assays leading to false (+) results.